-All incidents involving restraint and/or the use of significant force must be recorded on the Positive Handling Record and Response form.
-The form must be completed on the day of the incident and includes the full names of all members of staff involved and any witnesses.
-The form must be left in the completed tray in the behaviour leads office on the day of the incident.
+Completed forms must be completed on the day of the incident and includes the full names of all members of staff involved and any witnesses.
+The form must be left in the completed tray in the main office on the day of the incident.

-Mike Lloyd is responsible for ensuring the forms are viewed and signed and logging them in the bound and numbered book Mike Lloyd holds responsibility for the overall logging, monitoring and evaluating of incidents.
+Amy Carter is responsible for ensuring the forms are viewed and signed and logging them in the bound and numbered book.
+Amy Carter holds responsibility for the overall logging and monitoring of incidents.
+Tom Havercroft has the responsibility of evaluating incidents and ensuring that reporting and recording is done well in all cases.

-When a Positive Handling Record and Response form has been completed for a particular student, it is the responsibility of the class teacher/support staff to ensure a phone call is made to the student's parents/carers on the day of the incident(s).
+When a Positive Handling Record and Response form has been completed for a particular student, it is the responsibility of the class teacher/support staff to ensure that contact is made to the student's parents/carers on the day of the incident(s).
 One call is sufficient for multiple incidents.
+The incident, including the behaviour that preceded the use of restraint, must be logged on CPOMS the same day.